-In 2000, then-Cardinal Joseph Ratzinger clarified the signs and symbols found in the Marian apparitions
+In 2000, then-Cardinal Joseph Ratzinger (later Pope Benedict XVI) clarified the signs and symbols found in the Marian apparitions

 The Church did exactly that in the year 2000 when Cardinal Joseph Ratzinger, Prefect of the Congregation for the Doctrine of the Faith, wrote a lengthy theological commentary and interpretation of the famous “Third Secret.”
 He was charged with the task of clarifying the signs and symbols found in the visions of Our Lady, and made some striking discoveries.

-Here are five surprising revelations found in the “Third Secret” of Our Lady of Fatima as interpreted by Cardinal Ratzinger (now Pope Emeritus Benedict XVI).
+Here are five surprising revelations found in the “Third Secret” of Our Lady of Fatima as interpreted by Cardinal Ratzinger (Pope Benedict XVI).

 Penance, Penance, Penance!